World stocks scale another peak as await Fed signal

 Many investors expect the Fed to repeat its dovish view at its two-day meeting from Tuesday.
 While some board members have said the central bank should start discussing tapering its bond buying, most investors think a majority still prefer to wait.

 Markets in Asia were calmer with China, Hong Kong and Australia closed for a holiday.
-Japan's Nikkei (.N225) rose 0.7%, while MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was down 0.2%.
+Japan’s Nikkei rose 0.7%, while MSCI’s broadest index of Asia-Pacific shares outside Japan was down 0.2%.

 BOUNCY BITCOIN

-In currencies, the euro has lost steam after the European Central Bank last week showed no willingness to reduce its stimulus and traded at $1.2109 , having fallen to a one-month low of $1.2093 on Friday .
+In currencies, the euro has lost steam after the European Central Bank last week showed no willingness to reduce its stimulus and traded at $1.2109, having fallen to a one-month low of $1.2093 on Friday .
+[FRX/]

 Our Standards: The Thomson Reuters Trust Principles.